Last updated on July 31, 2019

 dockerRegistryEndpoint in build, task) as the Connection Name.

 Then, provide the Docker ID and Password of your Docker Hub account.
 Email is optional.
 Please ensure “Allow all pipelines to use this connection” is checked.

 You can verify the connection by using the “Verify this connection” link.
 Click “OK” and we are good to go.

 I believe, by now you have enough information to customize your continuous integration pipeline.
 Alright then, it’s time to test if it does what we expect.

 Go to Pipelines > Builds and select Queue to queue a build.
 If you don’t get any errors, you must see a build in progress.
 Here is the output from my build pipeline, after a successful build:

 The final task in the pipeline has successfully pushed the newly built Docker image to Docker Hub.
 Notice the image tag, which is equal to the build number in the above image:

-To make a final test, change something in application code and push it to the
+To make a final test, change something in the application code and push it to the

 master branch.
 This will trigger the build and you will see the commit message as build title:

-Next, we will setup a release pipeline to deploy our application as Docker container on Azure Web App Service.
+Next, we will set up a release pipeline to deploy our application as a Docker container on Azure Web App Service.
 It’s going to be fun.